jbpawlik/galactic-age/README.md

 ### __Setup/Installation__
 1. Download or clone the [repository](http://github.com/jbpawlik/galactic-age) to your local machine
 2. Navigate to the top level of the directory
+3. Install Node Package Manager before proceeding with the rest of the instructions
+4. Run "npm install" in your terminal
+5. Run "npm build"
-3. After installing Node Package Manager, run "npm run build" in your terminal, then "rpm run start" to open a live server.
-Or, open the index.html file in your browser.
+6. "npm run start" will open the website in your browser

-Alternately, visit [Github Pages](http://jbpawlik.github.io/galactic-age) to view the site.
+7. "npm run test" will allow you to test the code

 ### __Tests/Specifications__
 Full tests and specifications can be found in the __tests__ folder in the directory.